 …hosted a Street Feast.

-…taught the kids a little gardening, a little yoga, a little holistic design, a little gaelige, lots of arty stuff and how to speak in a Donegal accent:)
+…taught the kids a little gardening, a little yoga, a little holistic design, a little gaelige, lots of arty stuff.

 If you are interested in volunteering please come along to the garden on Sunday (2-5pm).